RealGithub/RealGithub-Atom/README.md

 # RealGithub-Atom

-Repository to store Atom theme package
+Repository to store Atom theme package.

+The purpose of the organization RealGithub was to provide color theme 100% alike to the one used in and from github in 2016 for all major cross platform text editors.

+**The project is now archived!**

 # Install